chaseofthejungle/intro-to-lamp-stacks/README.md

 ## 2. <a name="four">Why These Four Technologies?</a>

-To put in succinctly: because they interface together to get the job done.
-It's a logical pipeline, and it works a high level:
+These four technologies integrate cohesively and holistically to get the job of full-stack web development done in a low-to-no cost manner.
+LAMP stack development provides a logical and highly efficient pipeline:

 * The *Linux* operating system provides provides a *base layer* for the integrated suite of 'LAMP' technologies.
 By being open-source, highly secure, customizable, and highly stable (although the extent of this is dependent upon distribution/distro), Linux is an excellent OS option for web server deployment.